- Academic Advising

 Leaves of Absence

 Official leaves of absence are intended for students who wish to discontinue temporarily their graduate studies due to special circumstances (e.g., medical, personal or professional reasons).
 Students who are on a leave of absence may not use University resources.
 A leave of absence postpones all deadlines concerning completion of degree requirements for the duration of the leave of absence.
-A student requesting a leave of absence is to complete a Leave of Absence form and contact the program's graduate program director.
-The graduate program director is to then make a recommendation on the student's behalf to the IPS Director.
-Decisions regarding the approval of leaves of absence rest with the Graduate Program Director in consultation with the Director; when reviewing requests for a leave of absence, additional information or documentation from the student may be required.
-In cases where the graduate program director recommends that the leave of absence not be granted, the student may petition the Director to consider her/his request.
+A student requesting a leave of absence is to complete a Leave of Absence form and contact the academic advisor.
+The academic advisor is to then make a recommendation on the student's behalf to the IPS Director.
+Decisions regarding the approval of leaves of absence rest with the academic advisor in consultation with the Director; when reviewing requests for a leave of absence, additional information or documentation from the student may be required.
+In cases where the academic advisor recommends that the leave of absence not be granted, the student may petition the Director to consider her/his request.
 International students admitted to the United States on temporary visas must also receive approval from the university's Office of International Programs for information regarding eligibility for a leave of absence.

 Leaves of absence are limited to a period of one full academic year.
-If a student is not prepared to return to active status after one year, the student may request a renewal of the leave of absence for a period of up to one year; in such cases, the graduate program director and the IPS Director will review the student's record and future plans to determine whether an additional leave is in the best interests of the student and the IPS program.
+If a student is not prepared to return to active status after one year, the student may request a renewal of the leave of absence for a period of up to one year; in such cases, the academic advisor and the IPS Director will review the student's record and future plans to determine whether an additional leave is in the best interests of the student and the IPS program.

 LOCUS is Loyola's online connection to university services.
 Student, faculty, and staff each have unique centers in LOCUS designed to provide a "one stop shopping experience" that enhances one's educational record keeping and support services experience.
 LOCUS allows students to enroll in courses, view and process financial information, change addresses and phone numbers, request official transcripts, and more.
 Also through LOCUS, faculty can enter grades from home.
 More information.